ministryofjustice/bichard7-next-help/site/bichard-functionality/triggers/index.md

 ## Adding Notes To A Trigger

-If you have taken action on a trigger but cannot resolve it immediately, the actions you have taken should be entered via the ‘notes’ tab.
-By clicking on the ‘notes’ tab the resultant screen allows you to enter the details in a dialogue box.
+If you have taken action on a trigger but cannot resolve it immediately, the actions you have taken should be entered via the 'notes' tab.
+By clicking on the 'notes' tab the resultant screen allows you to enter the details in a dialogue box.

 ![Trigger notes](image6.png)

-By clicking on the ‘add note’ button you are presented with a confirmation screen.
-‘Yes’ updates the notes for the case and returns you to the summary error list.
-‘No’ returns you to the summary error list without updating the case record within Bichard 7.
+By clicking on the 'add note' button you are presented with a confirmation screen.
+'Yes' updates the notes for the case and returns you to the summary error list.
+'No' returns you to the summary error list without updating the case record within Bichard 7.

 ![Trigger notes](image7.png)

 If a note is longer than 1000 characters it will appear split into multiple notes.
 The notes will be split at the nearest word boundary to 1000 characters, to prevent a word from being cut in half.

-Each new note will start with a count to indicate which note in the sequence it is (i.e. “(1/2) …”) and the new notes will be ordered such that when read, they follow on logically from one to the next.
+Each new note will start with a count to indicate which note in the sequence it is (i.e. "(1/2) …") and the new notes will be ordered such that when read, they follow on logically from one to the next.
 If a new note has a note after it in the sequence (i.e. note 1 out of 2), it will have an ellipsis (…) appended to the note text to indicate that the note/sentence continues in the next note.
 Similarly, if a new note has a note prior to it in the sequence (i.e. note 2 out of 2), it will have an ellipsis prepended to the note text to indicate that it is the continuation of a previous note/sentence.

 Note: Text in the Notes Field is not archived and therefore not recoverable once the case has been archived